CodyBonner/reading-notes/Class03.md

 **Git**

-  -What is Git?
+  - What is Git?

-  -What Commit's are and how they are interchangable terms with Snapshot
+  - What Commit's are and how they are interchangable terms with Snapshot

 **Cloning in Git**